 Last year, the city, according to news reports, issued several stop-work orders on various properties under rehab by Victoria and Eckhardt, including several properties that were featured on the show.

 Super Lawyers named Chicago business dispute lawyers Peter Lubin a Super Lawyer and Patrick Austermuehle a Rising Star in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Chicago auto fraud lawyers near Oak Brook and Naperville have over thirty years of experience in litigating auto fraud, franchise and dealer termination, breach of contract, complex class action, copyright, partnership, and shareholder oppression suits, non-compete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
 Our Geneva and Wheaton car fraud and consumer protection attorneys near Chicago litigate CPO fraud cases and rebuilt wreck and flood vehicle cases against used car dealers and automobile manufacturers.
 We also assist Chicago, Evanston and Oak Brook area used car consumers who are victims of fraud and consumer fraud.
-You can contact on of our Auto-Fraud and consumer rights attorneys near Chicago and Oak Brook by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact on of our Auto-Fraud and consumer rights attorneys near Chicago and Oak Brook by calling (630) 333-0333.
 You can also contact us online here.